refreshav/www/content/event/3d-printing.md

 topics = ["3D"]
 +++

 Welcome to the new world of of 3D printing, where you can produce 3D objects almost as easily as you can dream of them.
-Emoji figurines, jewelery, nick nacks, to the more practical, in this hands on workshop you will learn how to design a 3D project.
+Emoji figurines, jewellery, nick nacks, to the more practical, in this hands on workshop you will learn how to design a 3D project.
 We will cap off the event by printing your original work.

 **Pizza + workshop + building**